-- 1 All goats must be identified in 4-H Online by May 15th. - 2 Each exhibitor is limited to showing 2 dairy animals and 6 dairy animals in the entire show. - 3 Entries open to purebred or grade female goats. - 4 Dairy goats do not have to weigh-in, but all goats must be in place by 11:00am Wednesday. - 5 All goats must be dehorned. - 6 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and age.
+- 1 All goats must be identified in 4-H Online by May 15th. - 2 Each exhibitor is limited to showing 2 dairy animals per class and 6 dairy animals in the entire show. - 3 Entries open to Grades, Recorded Grades, Alpine, Nigerian Dwarf, Nubian, and All Other - 4 Dairy goats do not have to weigh-in, but all goats must be in place by 11:00am Wednesday. - 5 All dairy goats must be dehorned. - 6 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and age.